 Nutrition Tips For Supporting Healthy Skin and the Body's Ability to Eliminate Tinea Versicolor

-1. Boost your immune system by eating plenty of fruits and vegetables which are high in immune-boosting vitamins, minerals, and antioxidants.
-Dark, leafy green vegetables, citrus fruits, grapes, tomatoes, and red and orange bell peppers are all great sources of vitamins A, C, and E—all which are antioxidant powerhouses.
-Take a look at this list of simple tips for including immune boosting foods in your diet.
-For additional immune support with antioxidants, my favorite product is Uckele's Mega-antioxidant, which contains all the top antioxidants, along with gut-supporting nutrients.
+1. Support your immune system by eating plenty of fruits and vegetables which are high in immune-supporting vitamins, minerals, phytonutrients, and antioxidants.
+Dark, leafy green vegetables, citrus fruits, grapes, tomatoes, and red and orange bell peppers are all great sources of vitamins A, C, and E—all of which are antioxidant powerhouses.
+Take a look at this list of simple tips for including immune-boosting foods in your diet.
+For additional immune support with antioxidants, my favorite product is Glycophagen GI Wellness, which targets the immune system via the gut microbiome.

 2. Vitamin D is important for supporting a healthy immune system and healthy skin.
 Avoiding the sun and always wearing sunscreen is highly recommended with tinea versicolor, making vitamin D even more critical!
 Please choose your sunscreen wisely.

-3. Probiotics are beneficial bacteria, and a high quality probiotic is great for healthy digestive and immune function.
+3. Probiotics are beneficial bacteria, and a high-quality probiotic is great for healthy digestive and immune function.
 Especially consider a probiotic if you’ve taken antibiotics in the past.
 Seventy percent of your immune system is based in your intestines so you want a very strong immune system to keep your body functioning efficiently.
-I highly recommend this probiotic.
-Because of the potency, start by taking ¼ tsp., about 5-10 minutes after dinner for one week.
 Don’t take probiotics on an empty stomach because levels of stomach acid are too high.
-After that, increase to ½ tsp. until the bottle is gone.
-Once the bottle is gone, continue taking the probiotics, but consider changing to the capsule form and take 1 capsule per day after dinner.

 4. Biotin is important for your skin and biotin also restricts the yeast from reproducing.
-Here’s an interesting tidbit: probiotics (beneficial bacteria) make biotin.
+Here’s an interesting tidbit: probiotics (beneficial bacteria) are able to make biotin.
 People with tinea versicolor or yeast typically don’t have very many beneficial bacteria in their stomach so they’re not producing that much biotin.
-If you take biotin and your probiotic, with time, biotin production by probiotics is going to be enough, but in the beginning taking biotin will help to get rid of the harmful.
+If you take biotin and your probiotic, with time, biotin production by probiotics is going to be enough, but in the beginning, take biotin to support the removal of harmful bacteria.

-5. Vitamin A and vitamin E, both fat soluble vitamins, are commonly deficient in those with tinea versicolor.
+5. Vitamin A and vitamin E, both fat-soluble vitamins, are commonly deficient in those with tinea versicolor.
 If you have a digestive condition that doesn’t allow you to absorb fats and you minimize your fat intake, consider a high quality vitamin supplement, like Bio-V.